Ideas Are Free

 • Do leaders act as coaches and learners themselves?

-If the answer is yes, you are likely witnessing something special—a culture where improvement, respect, and learning reinforce each other every day.
+If the answer is yes, you are witnessing a culture of continuous improvement, where respect, learning, and engagement reinforce each other daily.
+That is the sophistication of simplicity.

 Comments